randomnoun/bookcase-ops/setup/SETUP-CERTIFICATE.md

 A CA is a special type of certificate that lets your browser recognise and trust domains 'signed' by that certificate.
 You've probably got a few dozen CAs already installed in your browser, this will be one more.

-You probably want to do create your CA (and they key for that CA) on a relatively secure host.
+You probably want to do create your CA (and the key for that CA) on a relatively secure host.
 I'm using the same virtual machine I've running **vault** on.

 Run the following